≡ Menu

 How Much Life Insurance Do You Need?

-One rule of thumb when calculating your insurance needs is to multiply your annual income by 10 to arrive at a coverage figure.
+When calculating your insurance needs, one rule of thumb is multiplying your annual income by 10 to arrive at a coverage figure.

-However, this is a very general approach and may not be right for your specific situation.
+However, this approach is very general and may be wrong for your situation.

 Human Life Value Approach

-This method can provide a more realistic figure as to the amount of coverage that would be right for your personal situation.
+This method can provide a more realistic figure of how much coverage would suit your situation.

 After you have a total figure, you can determine how much would be left after paying off your debts to support your loved ones at a reasonable rate of return.